 Traditional Australian Medicinal Plants Agribusiness Project

-Integria is a key partner in an Australian-first partnership exploring the development of a sustainable agribusiness model for traditional Australian medicinal plants growing in Northern Australia.
+In an Australian-first partnership, Integria was approached by local indigenous communities to help develop a sustainable agribusiness model for traditional Australian medicinal plants growing in Northern Australia.

 The first part of the project (2018-2021), which was a partnership between Integria Healthcare, Menzies School of Health Research, Traditional Homeland Enterprises and The University of Queensland, received $363,363 in funding from the Cooperative Research Centre for Developing Northern Australia (CRCNA).
 An additional $188,845 in cash and $461,074 in-kind was contributed by the project participants.